Arrecife is located on Lanzarote’s eastern coast. It is accessible from most parts of the island by public transport.

 Castillo de San Gabriel

-The Castillo was originally built of wood, however, Berber pirates set it alight and it was destroyed.
+The Castillo was originally built of wood, however, Berber pirates set it alight destroying it.
 The current stone building replaced this in the 16th Century.
 The castle played a vital role in the protection of the harbour and town.
 In 1972 it was declared a national monument and it is now home to a small history museum.

 Return back over the causeway, cross the Avenida La Marina and enter the pedestrianised street, Calle de Leon y Castillo.